CHALLENGES OF TRANSITION IN EASTERN EUROPE:

 GENERATION OF TRANSITION IN EASTERN EUROPE:

 Is there a generation of transition in Eastern Europe and if so, what are its values and attitudes towards democracy and active citizenship?
 The generation of transition is defined here as the age-cohort born in post-communist Eastern Europe between 1975 and 1995.
-The once that has witnessed the collapse of a totalitarian regime with an omnipresent ideology, the breakdown of economies, the dissolution of their respective countries and war.
+The ones that have witnessed the collapse of a totalitarian regime with an omnipresent ideology, the breakdown of economies, the dissolution of their respective countries and war.
 If anything, this generation is one of uncertainties.
 Today, the generation of transition forms the current and future leaders in politics, culture and institutions.
 This makes it worthwhile investigating how formative transition has been for its worldview.

 MAPPING TRANSITION IN EASTERN EUROPE: